VictoriaMetrics/VictoriaMetrics/README.md

 These properties reduce the need of downsampling.
 We plan to implement downsampling in the future.
 See [this issue](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/36) for details.

+It is possible to (ab)use [-dedup.minScrapeInterval](#deduplication) for basic downsampling.
+For instance, if interval between the ingested data points is 15s, then `-dedup.minScrapeInterval=5m` will leave only a single data point out of 20 initial data points per each 5m interval.

 ### Multi-tenancy

 Single-node VictoriaMetrics doesn't support multi-tenancy.
 Use [cluster version](https://github.com/VictoriaMetrics/VictoriaMetrics/tree/cluster) instead.